Nursery Inventory Software

 General Inventory Software Questions

-Is the inventory software available for Macintosh?No. The Inventory software is currently available for Microsoft Windows 8 and Windows 10.
+Is the inventory software available for Macintosh?No. The Inventory software is currently only available for Microsoft Windows.

 How do I know if the Pilot Nursery Grower's Price Endorsement is available for my state?The Nursery Grower's Price Endorsement is currently available in 19 States.
 Those States are listed in the Help (or press F1) menu under Endorsements.